Skip to main content

 1. What percentage of my devices that are connected to the network are described in the inventory?

-To do this on an ongoing basis, James suggests listening passively for all ARP (Address Resolution Protocol) requests on your network, and looking for IP addresses.
+To find this, James would scan the network, see what IP addresses are there, pick up the MAC address through the switch tables, and then see which of those are recorded in the inventory.
+To do this on an ongoing basis, James suggests listening passively for all ARP (Address Resolution Protocol) requests on your network and looking for IP addresses.
 “You can very quickly build a picture of what’s actually connected to your network, then look at your CMDB and realise it’s about 10% complete,” says James.
+“You can also consolidate the different views of assets that are spread across multiple different platforms:

 • Which systems are in the IT operations management database?